Study Permit Extension

 - digital photo (420x540 pixels)

-- passport pages (only pages with stamps, visas, photos and signatures)
+- all passport pages with stamps, visas, photos and signatures.
+All pages must be scanned into one (1) document.

-- confirmation of enrolment letter (available at the Registrar's Office for undergraduate students and at the Faculty of Graduate Studies for graduate students)
+- confirmation of enrolment letter (available at the Registrar's Office for undergraduate students and at the Faculty of Graduate Studies for graduate students).
+The letter must show you are enrolled in the present semester and a future semester.

 - proof of financial support (eg. bank statement, loan letter or sponsorship letter)